Search Results for

 Manage attribute claims

-The attribute claim user schema is the way to determine the mapping between a data class attribute in Casewhere and a corresponding claim in IdP.
+The attribute claim defines the mapping between a data class attribute in Casewhere and a corresponding claim in the IdP.

-• Note: The claim definition must exist in the IdP before we set up claim mapping.
+• Note: The claim definition must exist in the IdP before you set up the claim mapping.

 idpsync_14